April 9, 2019

-RoSS_KSET is a 100 % stable shell, specifically for CAR-T single use bags with a volume of 50 ml to 0.5 L. The 3D foam on the inside offers optimum protection against external shocks.
+RoSS.KSET is a 100 % stable shell, specifically for CAR-T single-use bioprocess container with a volume of 50 ml to 0.5 L. The 3D foam on the inside offers optimum protection against external shocks.
 The frame is made of high-quality plastic that can withstand extremely cold temperatures.

-Additionally, RoSS_KSET boasts an innovative and intuitive locking mechanism, allowing for full protection of the bag, which is a non-negotiable requirement for autologous therapies such as the CAR-T cell therapy.
+Additionally, RoSS.KSET boasts an innovative and intuitive locking mechanism, allowing for full single-use bag protection, which is a non-negotiable requirement for autologous therapies such as the CAR-T cell therapy.
 If the content is not protected and gets damaged during shipping, the vital therapy is rendered useless.